intellij-elm/intellij-elm/README.md

 This project heavily leverages the open-source work of other IntelliJ plugin developers:

-* Lexer and Parser from Kamil Durkiewicz's [elm-intellij-plugin](https://github.com/durkiewicz/elm-plugin).
-* Offside-rule Lexer from Alexander Kiel's [idea-haskell](https://github.com/alexanderkiel/idea-haskell) plugin.
 * Code organization and testing utils based on the [Rust plugin](https://github.com/intellij-rust/intellij-rust) for IntelliJ.
+* Lexer and Parser originally from Kamil Durkiewicz's [elm-intellij-plugin](https://github.com/durkiewicz/elm-plugin).
+* Offside-rule Lexer originally based on code from Alexander Kiel's [idea-haskell](https://github.com/alexanderkiel/idea-haskell) plugin.

 Thank you Kamil, Alexander, and the Rust plugin developers.

 # Donation

 If this plugin improves your Elm development experience, and you want to give back, please consider making a [donation](http://www.brahmrishiyoga.org/donate) (tax-deductible in the US) to the [Narmada Vidya Peeth school](http://www.brahmrishiyoga.org/jabalpur_school/photo_gallery) in Jabalpur, India.
 This school provides a completely free education to 550 boys and girls, from ages 5 to 17.
-I have visited the school twice in the past 6 years, and I can vouch for the worthiness of the cause.
+I have visited the school three times since 2012, and I can vouch for the worthiness of the cause.

 Alternatively consider making donations to your favorite open-source developers and projects.